martincostello/apple-fitness-workout-mapper/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for a feature of this library
+about: Suggest an idea for a feature for this application
 labels: feature request
 ---